Table of Contents

 As stated above, the guardrail panels come in three types.
 The standard panel, see-through panel and decorative panel.

 In parks and recreational locations, guardrails are placed along with the facility of swinging gates to provide access to the pathways.
-Gates are either placed as single leaf gate or double leaf gates.
+Gates are either placed as single leaf gates or double leaf gates.

 Posts are bolted down to the concrete foundation.
 When guardrails are placed on top of the low height retaining wall, it needs to crank to suit the mounting.

-Pedestrian guardrails are made of material and finishes:
+Pedestrian guardrails are made of material and finish:

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.

 GCE Mentor is a group of Civil Engineering experts from the industry.
 Mentors prepare, compile the course content and review it before publishing.
 Several iteration and value addition takes place before publishing the course.
 It is vital for Mentors to not only make the course engaging but also provide important and advance information to GCE Students.
 We would encourage to GCE students to please share their feedback of every course module as they progress the course.
 Your valuable input will not only improve our current courses, it will also help us to understand Student’s perspective so that we can improve our upcoming course modules.